JBrenn/SWCalibrateR/README.md

 =======
 # SMC calibration
 R package providing functionality for calibration of soil moisture sensors.
-* get calibration data via data("SensorVSample")
+* Get example data for calibration via data("SensorVSample").
-* query sites to calibrate and retrieve filtered data frame (CAL_doreg_data)
+* Query sites to calibrate and retrieve filtered data frame.
-* perform linear calibration and visualization (CAL_doreg)
+* Perform linear calibration with standars OLS or MM-type regressor.
-* interactive shiny app for sensor calibration (how to run see below)
+* Visualize result.
+* Interactive shiny app includes subseting of data, choice of method, visualization, diagnostics of the regression model.

 ## How to start